omgnetwork/elixir-omg/README.md

 A public testnet for the OMG Network is coming soon.
 However, if you are brave and want to test being a Tesuji Plasma chain operator, read on!

 ## Service start up using Docker Compose
 This is the recommended method of starting the blockchain services, with the auxiliary services automatically provisioned through Docker.
-Before attempting the start up please ensure that you are not running any services that are listing on the following TCP ports: 9656, 7434, 5000, 8545, 5432, 5433.
+Before attempting the start up please ensure that you are not running any services that are listening on the following TCP ports: 9656, 7434, 5000, 8545, 5432, 5433.
 All commands should be run from the root of the repo.

 ### Mac
 `docker-compose up`